RaymondHojui/Steam-Review-Data-Analysis/README.md

 **Why start with “Top-Rated / Most Helpful”**

 We collect data based on top-rated reviews for an initial signal on what delighted/annoyed players most.
-Starting with top-rated (“Most Helpful”) reviews maximizes the signal-to-noise ratio (SNR): high upvotes signal wider agreement, so these comments carry higher signal and product relevance in other words **these comments are broadly agreed, making them most actionable**
+Starting with top-rated (“Most Helpful”) reviews maximizes the signal-to-noise ratio (SNR): high upvotes signal wider agreement, so these comments carry higher signal and product relevance.
+In other words **these comments are broadly agreed, making them most actionable**

 **Code:**